-If disk space is an issue, it is advisable to place MDMS\$ROOT: on a disk other than your system disk because MDMS creates log files that can grow quite large.
+your system disk because MDMS creates log files that can grow quite large.

 OpenVMS V6.2 is the minimum version of software necessary to run MDMS.
-OpenVMS V7.1 Alpha is the minimum version of software to run the GUI on.
+OpenVMS V7.1 Alpha is the minimum version of software on which to run the OpenVMS GUI.
+The GUI does not run on VAX systems.
+The GUI requires the availability of TCP/IP on all platforms.